*For families/households with more than 8 persons, add $4,720 for each additional person.

 This graph shows the percentage of San Joaquin County residents whose household income is lower than the designated U.S. poverty guidelines based on their household size.
 Those in "Deep Poverty" are defined as having income below 50% of the poverty level.

 The California Poverty Measure

 One safety net for those below the poverty line is SNAP, or the Supplemental Nutrition Assistance Program (formerly known as food stamps).
-San Joaquin County has experienced a dramatic increase in the percent of households that receive this benefit, surpassing the U.S. average in 2014.
-Only recently has this percent decreased back to national levels (12.5% vs 11.7% in the U.S.).
+San Joaquin County has continued to experience an increase in the percent of households that receive this benefit, surpassing the U.S. average.

 What kinds of households are SNAP recipients?
-Most households had one or more family member work in the past 12 months, while 19.4% had no workers.
-Of SNAP households, 47.2% are below the poverty level, and 37.7% have at least one person with a disability.
+Most households had one or more family member work in the past 12 months, while 12.9% had no workers.